CrazyRedMachine/UltimatePopnController/README.md

 ## I/O

-This controller has 12 buttons (9 buttons + coin + service + test) and 18 lights (9 buttons + 5 top neon + 4 side pillar).
+This controller has 13 buttons (9 buttons + coin + service + reset + test), 4 dip-switches (only DIP4 is used in cabinets to select between 15 or 31kHz monitor resolution on boot), 8 lights (9 buttons + 5 top neon + 4 side pillar), 2 coin outputs (coin blocker, coin counter).

 It also has 7 pins for the 12-key numpad, following the original cabinet pinout.
-It is recognized as a separate keyboard, and it is mapped to the toprow rather than the numpad (due to lack of stability when sending the numlock command to the BemaniPC).
+It is recognized as a separate keyboard, and it is mapped to the keyboard toprow rather than the numpad (due to lack of stability when sending the numlock command to the BemaniPC).

 The 00 key is mapped to comma (for direct compatibility with spicetools) and the originally unused bottom right key is mapped to the default card scan key.